This post contains my solutions to 3 crypto challs:

 keysmith (128 points, 30 solves)

-We are given a service nc tjc.tf 31103
+We get a service at nc tjc.tf 31103

 and server.py

 .
-Let’s take a look at server.py
+Let’s look at server.py

 #!/usr/local/bin/python3.10 -u